travelmarx/scrapbook101/docs/about-this-site.md

 * If something doesn't seem right with the build, check the build window started in your Git-Bash window.
 This is where your big time savings comes in because you can see what the problem is right away and address it.

+## Customization

+After running for a few weeks, we wanted to add [tabbed content][tabs] using Bootstrap.
+This lead us discover that there is a GitHub Page theme with [Bootstrap 4 startup site][bootstraptheme].
+Instead of using this, we ended up injecting the necessary scripts into the `_layouts\default.html`.

 [ghp]: https://pages.github.com/
 [ghppub]: https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/
 [ghptheme]: https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/